Austinkuria/attendance-system/methodology.md

 Phase 2: System Design
 1. System Architecture Design:
 •	The architecture will be three tier to ensure scalability and maintainability:
-•	Frontend: The React.js will be utilized to create a responsive single-page application, leveraging Vite for fast builds and Ant Design for components like Card and Form.
-React Spring will animate elements (e.g., QR code scaling), and PWA support via VitePWA will enable offline access with service workers caching assets and browser local storage for data persistence.
+•	Frontend: React.js will be utilized to create a responsive single-page application, leveraging Vite for fast builds and Ant Design for components like Card and Form.
+Basic animations will be added for QR code display, and browser localStorage will be used for client-side data persistence with minimal offline capabilities.
-•	Backend: Express.js running on Node.js will handle RESTful APIs requests, with JWT-based authentication securing user data and enabling real-time updates.
+•	Backend: Express.js running on Node.js will handle RESTful APIs requests, with JWT-based authentication securing user data and polling-based data updates.
 •	Database: MongoDB with Mongoose ODM will store user profiles, session details, and attendance records, supporting efficient data management and retrieval.
-•	Proxy prevention will rely on device fingerprinting (combining screen, GPU, canvas, and audio attributes), QR expiration (e.g., 3-minute validity), and session status checks.
-Rate limiting will cap scan attempts (e.g., 15/minute per device), and composite fingerprints will detect cross-browser consistency.
+•	Proxy prevention will rely on device fingerprinting (combining screen, GPU, canvas, and audio attributes), QR expiration (every 25-30 seconds), IP address tracking, and session status checks.
+Rate limiting will cap scan attempts, and composite fingerprints will detect potential device sharing.
-•	PWA offline capabilities will be designed using service workers for caching and IndexedDB for local data storage, ensuring seamless operation without connectivity.
+•	Basic offline capabilities will be implemented using browser localStorage for temporary data storage, focusing on preserving critical user state during connectivity interruptions.

 2. User Interface Prototyping:
-Wireframes for key interfaces such as Wireframes for critical interfaces such as QR code generation, student,lecturer dashboards, and admin panels will be developed using tools like Figma.
+Wireframes for key interfaces such as Wireframes for critical interfaces such as QR code generation, student, lecturer dashboards, and admin panels will be developed using tools like Figma.
 Prototypes will incorporate animated transitions (e.g., fade-ins, scale effects) and responsive layouts from Ant Design to visualize user interactions and ensure an intuitive experience prior to coding.

 3. Database Schema Design:
 MongoDB collections will include: users (e.g., userId, role, deviceFingerprint), sessions (e.g., sessionId, qrCode, expiration, active), attendance (e.g., userId, sessionId, status, compositeFingerprint), feedback (e.g., rating, comment, pace, interactivity, clarity, anonymous), units, courses and departments.
 Indexes will optimize lookups (e.g., sessionId + userId), and validation will reject duplicate scans or mismatched fingerprints.